bbc/tams/docs/adr/0048-media-integrity.md

 As with Option 2, but with checksums stored in Flow metadata instead of the native Object store solution.

 * Good, because it is agnostic to Storage Backends
+* Bad, because it requires a change to the spec
 * Bad, because the checksum in Flow metadata will likely not be the one used in automated integrity checking
 * Bad, because checksum is not stored with the data